I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/pmi/ns-pmi-_pmi_reported_capabilities.md

 ## Members

-`Accuracy`

-A value, in units of thousandths of a percent, that specifies the reported accuracy of the power meter.
-For example, a value of 1,000 corresponds to a one percent accuracy rating.

 `Flags`

 A bitmask that specifies the supported capabilities of the power meter.
 The following flags define the range of values for this member: